 Data-driven marketers love mobile app advertising.
 It’s a blend of art and science.
 With the art driving the creative development and science requiring a lot of number crunching.
 It’s rare to find someone who can manage both aspects.
 But we have tools that can make up for any shortcomings in your teams’ skillset.

 The problem for startups and SMBs, until now, has been the expense of creating a sufficient number of high-quality ads to produce runaway successes (i.e., the 5% of ads capable of beating previous high performers) and manage creative fatigue.

 A 5% success rate means 19 out of 20 ads will fail along the way.
 That’s a lot of creative.
 Without human talent driving the process, social advertisers stand to lose a lot of money in their efforts to strike gold.

-Facebook and Google UAC have improved their optimization algorithms so much in recent months that advertisers of all sizes can access sophisticated optimization algorithms without becoming social advertising experts.
+Facebook and Google UAC have improved its optimization algorithms.
+So much in recent months that advertisers of all sizes can access sophisticated optimization algorithms without becoming social advertising experts.
 Both new and established companies can automate the most repetitive aspects of campaign management and achieve comparable financial results.

 This means social advertisers are now free to focus on what really counts: creative development, creative testing, and audience selection.

 But in each of these areas, there’s still a big service gap for startups and SMBs.
 It’s difficult to find agencies offering experienced, affordable, robust creative, and rigorous testing in-house.
 These are the exact capabilities you need to ensure efficient advertising spend.

 We recently began offering three tiers of managed user acquisition and creative services for Facebook, Instagram, and Google UAC.
 This will help close the service gap.
 Also, it will allow startups and SMBs to compete more effectively.
-All mobile app developers and lead generators, regardless of budget size, now have the means to get profitable and scale their user acquisition on Facebook and Google App Campaigns.
+All mobile app developers and lead generators now have the means to get profitable and scale their user acquisition on Facebook and Google App Campaigns.
+Regardless of budget size.